 If red velvet is your favourite kind of cake, you’re sure to adore these chewy sandwich cookies.
 Filled with a light cream cheese frosting, you won’t be able to resist these delicious delights!

 Madeleines are a classic teatime treat.
 These buttery, shell-shaped cakes are made with lemon for a citrusy zing, but you could also use orange or rose essence.

 Champagne and afternoon tea go hand-in-hand, and these sophisticated champagne meringue bring the two together perfectly.
-Crisp on the outside and soft and chewy on the inside, these meringues are flavored with champagne for the ultimate high tea decadence.
+Crisp on the outside and soft and chewy on the inside, these meringues are flavoured with champagne for the ultimate high tea decadence.

 If you’re making afternoon tea for family or a kid’s birthday party, these cute kitty macarons are purrrr-fect!

 Transport yourself to a French pâtisserie with these delightfully light and fluffy white chocolate and raspberry éclairs.
 Making choux pastry might seem like a challenge, but once you get the hang of the technique, it’s simple.
 These éclairs are filled with a classic pastry cream – yum!

 Give your afternoon tea a tropical twist with these coconut orange tartlets.
 Mini tartlet cases are filled with coconut whipped cream and topped with mandarins to create this brilliant bite-sized dessert.

 If you’re struggling with afternoon tea inspiration, think of all your favourite desserts and shrink them!
 These mini cheesecakes can be easily tweaked for different flavours.
 Chocolate, lemon or berry – take your pick!